rifaldiyoga/quran-app/README.md

 # Quran App

-Simple quran App to read quran with translation in english, you can bookmark your favorit ayah to and share it too.. other people!
+Simple Quran App, read quran with english translation, you can bookmark your favorit ayah to and share to other people!

-Its avaiable in dark mode and light mode
+Its avaiable in dark mode and light mode.

+Happy reading Quran everyoneee :))